-There is a similarity between each adventure novel from one to each other.
-For some people who have the hobby of reading an adventure novel, they must be able to show the similarity.
-The similarity mentioned above is the sequence of the protagonist journey in the novel.
-Most of the adventure novel has mostly the same sequence to present its story.
-So does the novel used in this research, Twenty Thousand Leagues under the Sea by Jules Verne (1992).
-This novel shows the same sequence as the other adventure novel, but not for all, since this novel has also its own unique.
-The sequence conducted by Professor Arronax as the main character of this novel.
-By his journey in the story, the author analyse the journey described in the novel, and classified each parts of the story to the theory of hero's journey by Joseph Campbell.
+There is a similarity between each adventure novel from one t each other.
+For some people whe have the hobby of reading an adventure novel, they must be able to show the similarity.
+The similarity mentioned above is the sequence of the Batam, 10 February 2017 novel.
+Most of the adventure novel has mostly the ^{same} sequence to present its story.
+So does the novel used in ^{this} research, Twenty Thousane Leagues under the Sea by Jules Verne (1992).
+This ^{no}vel sho^{WS} the same sequence as the other adventure novel, but not for all, archetypal approach.
+The sequence conducted by Professor Arronax as the main the journey character of this novel.
+By his journey in the story, the author analyse the theory of hero's described in the novel, and classified each parts of the story to journey by Joseph Campbell.